AlchlcDvl/TownOfUsReworked/README.md

 ## Impostor
 ### **Alignment: Intruder (Utility)**

-Just a plain Impostor with no abilities and only spawns if all the other roles are taken or set to spawn in Custom mode.
+Just a plain Intruder with no abilities and only spawns if all the other roles are taken or set to spawn in Custom mode.

 ### Game Options